Managing excess inventory is a nightmare!

 It’s a win-win deal.
 Average product cost reduces, and the customers see a higher value in making the purchase.
 As for you, you get a slight push to clear your stock!

-However, product bundling makes sense only if you are able to pair product.
+However, product bundling makes sense only if you are able to pair the product.
 It totally depends on what you’re selling.

 Bundle Identical Product: